Buy Now, Plant Later! Spring Reservations Are Open

 Spring foliage develops as curly, 4-inch long, lance-shaped leaves.
 The leaves are green on top, with white-tinted undersides.
 They’ll cast an easy-breeze light shade.
 You’ll love the refreshing, susurrus white noise as the slightest summer breeze plays and twirls through the leaves.

-The ornamental value along with its smaller overall size makes it a great choice for any number of usages in today’s home garden.
+The ornamental value of the Willow along with its smaller overall size makes it a great choice for any number of usages in today’s home garden.
 One would certainly draw attention and comment as a specimen planting in your front yard.

 Be sure to tell people who ask about it (and they will!) that nicknames include Dragon’s Claw and Curly Willow.
 Order today, we sell out of this special tree every year.